microsoft/typespec/docs/language-basics/templates.md

 # Templates

-Templates are a powerful tool that allow users to customize certain aspects of a model.
-Similar to generics in other programming languages, model templates define template parameters that users can specify when referencing the type.
+Templates are a powerful tool that allow users to customize certain aspects of a type.
+Similar to generics in other programming languages, templates define template parameters that users can specify when referencing the type.

 Templates can be applied to: